-- STEP 1 - Lower the pump until it is at the desired level. - STEP 2 - Secure the pump by tying off (securing) the support line or by placing the well cap on the well. - STEP 3 Increase the air pressure to the pump until the pump is pushing the fluid out at the desired rate.
+- STEP 1- Lower the pump until it is at the desired level. - STEP 2 Secure the pump by tying off (securing) the support line or by placing the well cap on the well. - STEP 3 Increase the air pressure to the pump until the pump is pushing the fluid out at the desired rate.
 With sufficient air pressure (at least 10 to 15 psi over the vertical static head), the AutoPump will gradually draw down the fluid level in the well to the level of the pump.
 The time required for this draw down varies with the yield of the well as compared to the flow rate of the pump.
-The maximum recommended continuous operating pressure is 130 psi.
+The maximum air supply pressure for the Long AP-3 is 100 psi.
+The maximum for the Short AP-3 is 80 psi.